katjad/javascript101-handbook/best_practices.md

 ](http://ricardogeek.com/docs/clean_code.pdf)

 ## Iteration
 Remember software development is an iterative process.
 Don't expect to write it perfect first time.
-Make it good enough and then refactor your code to make it better.
+Make it good enough and then refactor your code to make it better next time.

 ## Pair Programming
 Two heads are better than one!